 Well, like any good movie, there was a twist.
 One question asked by the MCC who was listening very attentively, changed the course from where I thought the ending was heading.
 Fast-forwarding, the person being coached came up with their own answers and a plan to take action to get what they wanted.
 I was thrilled for the person and quickly came to the realization that no one could have paid me enough, to come up with that answer.
 It was then that I finally understood.
 Each one of us has our own path to forge and we ourselves know what is best for us.

 This is where training in the competencies of coaching goes beyond personal experience.
 All we can do with our own experience is help a client mimic what we did.
 Where true growth happens is when a client can figure out the path that works best for them and then our experience doesn’t mean anything.
-It is helping the client find the barriers that are keeping them from moving forward and these barriers are very unique to each and every person.
+It is helping the client find the barriers that are keeping them from moving forward.
+These barriers are very unique to each person.

 This is true whether your client is starting a business, navigating a relationship or trying to work toward better health.

-But what I found to be the most significant reason and why I believe that those who have the designation believe in it so whole-heartedly is how the process of getting that designation changes you as a coach.
+But what I found to be the most significant reason is how the process of getting that coach designation changes you as a coach.

-There are steps that you have to go through including:
+There are steps that you have to go through: